jsfuentesjr/supply-chain-etl-pipeline/README.md

 This ETL pipeline is designed to extract raw supply chain data from AWS S3, transform it using PySpark, and load the modeled data into Snowflake for analytics and reporting.
 **1. Extraction — AWS S3 with boto3**
-*The pipeline connects to AWS S3 using the boto3 SDK and AWS APIs.
+-The pipeline connects to AWS S3 using the boto3 SDK and AWS APIs.

-*Raw data files (CSV/JSON) are retrieved from a specified S3 bucket.
+-Raw data files (CSV/JSON) are retrieved from a specified S3 bucket.

-*The extraction step ensures secure and efficient data retrieval for downstream processing.
+-The extraction step ensures secure and efficient data retrieval for downstream processing.

 **2. Transformation — Data Cleaning & Modeling with PySpark**
 Using PySpark, the data undergoes a comprehensive transformation process:
 Data Cleaning: